Montana-Media-Arts/sound-fundamentals/modules/week-7/_posts/2018-10-01-render-live-output.md

 cover_image: false
 cover_image_file: cover.jpg
 ---
+## THIS IS OPTIONAL!!
+MOVE TO THE NEXT PAGE UNLESS YOU ARE CURIOUS AND HAVE EXTRA TIME!!

 As was demonstrated on the last page, it is possible to capture live performances from within Reaper.
 This page explicitly outlines the steps needed to accomplish this.